State of Mind would not have happened without the help of these organisations. A massive thank you!

 Thanks to funding from the National Lottery, we’ve been able to film and develop film resources specifically centred around looking after your STATE OF MIND and talking to pro Rugby League players.

-North West Boroughs Healthcare NHS Foundation Trust have supported the development of STATE OF MIND and enabled their staff to deliver the training to each of the Super League squads and club staff.
+North West Boroughs Healthcare NHS Foundation Trust now Mersey Care NHS Foundation Trust have supported the development of STATE OF MIND and enabled their staff to deliver the training to each of the Super League squads and club staff.

 CALM have supported STATE OF MIND’s development from an idea to a fully fledged brand.

-There are over 300 sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
+There are numerous sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
 Sports Chaplaincy UK is increasingly involved in helping sporting organisations support, train and appoint sports chaplains.